Braiding Manes for Hair Growth

 Outside of the slight blood flow stimulation during grooming, braiding manes probably doesn’t make a significant difference in how fast hair grows, but what braiding can do is prevent hair loss from snags and tangles.
 There are several reasons to leave a mane braided in a special braid that’s perfect for turnout:

 1. For a horse with a long mane, detangling can be a regular headache.
-With braids left in, the tangling is kept to a minimum, and you’ll be able to avoid having to roach the mane completely to control unmanagable hairs.
+With braids left in, the job of detangling manes is kept to a minimum, and you’ll be able to avoid having to roach the mane completely to control unmanagable hairs.

 2. Braids = No Snags.
 During turnout, manes regularly catch on tree branches and fences, with manes left in smooth braids instead of frizzy tangles, this problem is minimized.